I bet the butterfly was your first (or second) design that you tried when you jumped into the colorful world of face painting. Did I guess right? 😉

 If you are still looking for your own style, try out different styles, copy as much as possible and see what you love more.

-Three advice for a beginner
+Three pieces of advice for a beginner

-2. Find the focal point — One of the most common mistakes is painting butterflies is connecting the wings in a wide line on the bridge of the nose.
+2. Find the focal point — One of the most common mistakes in painting butterflies is connecting the wings in a wide line on the bridge of the nose.
 Try to connect them in one single point.

 And last, but not least — practice as much as possible.